maxwolf621/JavaNote/Quick review.md

 `interface` is used instead of the keyword `class`
 - The methods that are specified in an interface have no bodies
 - Only headers that are terminated by semicolons

-All declarations in interface class are `public abstract` methods also variables are `public` , `static` , `final` by default
-so we dont have to write down these keywords or specifiers in interface class

 ```java
 // methods in interface class are